SaNuelson/Cubetorial/README.md

 A natural side effect of the architecture.

-Once a puzzle can be simulated and visualized, it can also be explored freely.
+Once a puzzle can be modeled and visualized, it can also be explored freely.

-Sandbox mode allows users to experiment with supported puzzles outside tutorials.
+Sandbox mode allows users to experiment with supported puzzles outside guides.

-Sandbox uses an adaptible controller, which can exist thanks to the robust nature of puzzle definition - scriptable object for moves contains all necessary information to dynamically generate a set of movements, while the model gives ability to check for specific states of the puzzle i.e., if it is solved.
+Sandbox uses an adaptable controller, which can exist because move discovery is data-driven: the puzzle model defines legal moves and affected slots, while the puzzle view definition supplies the visual pivots, axes, and arcs needed to present them.

 ---